You want to know how to write a book, but you’re not sure where to start.

 9. Getting your book published

 Amazon Kindle Direct Publishing (KDP).
-KDP is Amazon’s Kindle ebook publishing service and now also publishes paperbacks.
+KDP is Amazon’s self-publishing service for ebooks and paperbacks.
 As far as book sales go, Amazon is the undisputed market leader in ebook and book sales.

 Formatting your Word document for publishing

-You will need to format your Microsoft Word document before you upload it for publishing on any of the service providers mentioned above.
+You must format your Microsoft Word document before you upload it for publishing on any of the service providers mentioned above.

-It is important, especially for an ebook, that your formatting is consistent throughout your book.
+It is essential, especially for an ebook, that your formatting is consistent throughout your book.

 You can read our tutorial on how to do a comprehensive clean and format of a Word file.
 It is sometimes called the Nuclear Approach.